sensorstim/capture2go_sdk/docs/examples.rst

 * Exporting to MATLAB ``.mat`` format for further analysis.

 .. note::
     The resulting ``.mat`` is a nested struct, with one key per package type.
 For each value, the data from multiple packages is joined into a single array.
-Use the processing code from this example as a starting point for further data processing.
+Use the output from the `loadBinaryFile` function as a starting point for further data processing.
 This approach is useful if you prefer a more low-level alternative to the CSV files created by the `mobile measurement app <https://capture2go.com/app>`__.